Yarroudh/segment-lidar/paper/paper.md

 # Overview of the method

-The main idea of using `SAM` is to use unsupervised image-segmentation to automatically find and separate different objects in LiDAR point clouds.
+The main idea behind using `SAM` is to make use of unsupervised image-segmentation to automatically find and separate different objects in LiDAR point clouds.
 The process can be divided into three main steps:

 ## Step 1: Projection of the 3D point cloud into a two-dimensional image